 Mortgage Broker.
 They have one of the most important roles in your property journey, so it’s important you pick right.
 But how?

 Once again, YPI is here to assist you.
 Help you, pick the right mortgage broker.
+Finding a mortgage broker in Guelph that is right for you can be challenging, and is a very important decision for you to make.
 They can be such a powerful asset to have under your belt.
 They’ll have a great influence on your financial life.
 So how do you choose?
 Easy.

 Trust your Gut Feeling

 Sometimes your gut is right.
 So if they rub you the wrong way, say something a little bit iffy, but you can’t put your finger on, reconsider.
 The best thing is, you don’t pay anything to these brokers, so make sure you shop around a bit.
 Chat with a few different brokers, and see which one feels more comfortable.

 Trust your mates’ recommendations

 Don’t blindly follow the recommendation of your friends, but keep it in the back of your mind.
 If they’ve chosen a particular broker for numerous transactions, may be worth your while considering them, but don’t just follow it.
 Interview them like you would normal, and make sure all the boxes are ticked.